ARTICLE

 Common failures: "We put clients first."
 "We speak plain English."
 "We combine strategy with execution."
 Every competitor says these.
 None of them pass.

 A statement specific enough to pass the Kill Test will put off the wrong customer.
-That's not a problem.
-That's how positioning is supposed to work.
+That's not a problem — it's the point.

 What happens next